Top Things to Do in Húsafell, Iceland

 Hraunfossar (Lava Waterfalls)

-The Lava Waterfalls are a series of waterfalls streaming over 900 meters out of a lava field.
+Hraunfossar (Lava Waterfalls) is a series of falls streaming over 900 m (2,953 ft) out of a lava field.
 The lava flowed from an eruption from a volcano lying under the Langjökull glacier.
-The falls are beautiful to visit in any season, and rainbows are frequently seen near the falls on rainy/sunny days.
-Hraunfossar is 6.4 kilometers west of Húsafell on Route 518.
-The GPS coordinates are N 64.7028, W 20.9777.
+The falls are beautiful to visit in any season, and rainbows are frequently seen near the water on both rainy and sunny days.
+There is a parking area to the left of the falls, and it’s a short walk to a platform overlooking Hraunfossar.

-Barnafoss is a stunning waterfall named for children who disappeared from a nearby farm and drowned in the river.
-Lore has it that the mother of the disappeared children put a curse on the falls that people should not cross the river.
-Barnafoss is 6.2 kilometers west of Húsafell on Route 518.
-The GPS coordinates are N 64.7015, W 20.9727.
+Two km (1.2 mi) west of Húsafell on Route 518, Barnafossar (Children’s Falls) is a stunning waterfall, wide with water rushing over a rocky landscape creating several cascades.
+It was named for children who disappeared from a nearby farm and drowned in the river, and lore has it that the mother of the disappeared children put a curse on the falls that people should not cross the river.
+Barnafossar shares the same parking area as Hraunfossar, and it is a short walk to the falls.

 Hikers have a number of options in Húsafell, ranging from easy walks to more challenging climbs.
-However, before you set out, be sure to check the weather forecast, bring the proper gear and plenty of drinking water, and let people know your whereabouts.
+Before you set out, be sure to check the weather forecast, bring the proper gear and plenty of drinking water, and let people know your whereabouts.
 The prime hiking season is June-August.

 Mount Strútur

-While the climb to the summit of the 938-meter Mount Strútur isn’t very difficult, it is quite long, as the summit is 938 meters.
-The hike takes several hours depending on the weather and your endurance.
-It is recommended to start from the low hill north of Kalmanstunga and to follow a track that leads up the mountain.
-The payoff for reaching the top is a spectacular view of mountains and the Borgarfjörður fjord.
-Kalmanstunga is 17 kilometers north of Húsafell and can be reached by Route 518.
+To climb to the summit of the 938 m (3,078 ft) Mount Strútur, it is recommended you start from the low hill north of the farm Kalmanstunga and follow a signposted track that leads up the mountain.
+The total elevation gain is 469 m (1,539 ft), and the payoff for reaching the top is a spectacular view of mountains and the Borgarfjörður fjord.
+Kalmanstunga is 17 km (11 mi) north of Húsafell and can be reached by Route 518.

 Oddar

-From the summerhouse settlement in the center of Húsafell, there are wooded paths heading westward for an easy walk along Oddar, a group of brooks with diverse birdlife.
-From there it is just a short walk upriver to the meeting point of two rivers: the Norðlingafljót and Hvítá.
-Just below Hvítá is the waterfall Hundavaðsfoss, which is a great place to stop and marvel at the region’s beauty.
-The route then leads southeast along the sands, to a path leading back to the summerhouse settlement.
-The walk takes about 1.5 hours and is very easygoing.
+The summerhouse settlement (a collection of summerhouses) in the center of Húsafell is the starting point for wooded paths heading westward for an easy walk along Oddar, a group of brooks with diverse birdlife.
+From here it is just a short walk upriver to the meeting point of two rivers: the Norðlingafljót and Hvítá.
+Just below Hvítá is the waterfall Hundavaðsfoss, a great place to stop and marvel at the beauty.
+The route then leads southeast along the sands just past the waterfall to a path leading back to the summerhouse settlement.
+The walk is very easy.

 Newsletter Signup